 Believe it or not, you could spend almost an entire day exploring this street alone.
 Naturally you’ll want to start with coffee, and we can easily recommend the Golden Roast.
 Their spot on Sutherland is actually their second location, with their first being on the University of Tennessee’s campus.
 Other great spot for some java – specifically, roasted by Vienna Coffee Co. – is Backroads Market.
 In addition to their coffee shop, Backroads carries furniture and home décor items for those who like that farmhouse look.

 Speaking of shopping, quite a bit can be done here, and a most of it is local and tailored to specific interests.
 Take Aimee’s Bohemian Jewelry & Imports, for example.
 If you’re looking for south and southeast Asian attire and gifts, you’re likely to find it here.
-You’ll come out smelling like patchouli, but you expected that, didn’t you?
+Next door is Whimsy & A Dream, a cute little curated store with vintage finds and handmade items.
 Another fun spot for gifts (of the garden variety) is Sweet Peas Garden and Gifts.
 Think cozy cottage with nooks to explore.
 Silk Purse Studio’s address is technically on Kingston Pike, but you’ll find this specialty women’s boutique just off Northview Street.
 If athletic attire is what your (healthy) heart seeks, pop into The Long Run, an apparel store catering to runners and yogis.

 For more athletic wear, head to Knoxville’s mecca that is River Sports Outfitters.
 You need gear for hiking?
 Biking?
 Climbing?
 Kayaking?
 Just want to look fashionable in some new North Face?
 They got you covered!
 Literally – it’s an apparel store!
 (I’ll see myself out.)
 But seriously, this is practically a Knoxville icon, and they also rent kayaks/SUPs from their outpost locations.
 At their Sutherland location, you can purchase kayaks/SUPs, and you can even enjoy their climbing wall.